jenkinsci/vectorcast-coverage-plugin/README.md

 ## Change Log

+### Version 0.21 (31 Jan 2023)
+- Fix to support jobs configured with older coverage plugins
+- Bump dashboard-view from 2.16 to 2.18.1

 ### Version 0.20 (26 Dec 2022)
 - Added option to control build status based on decreased code coverage
 - Fixed find-bugs and javadoc issues